HotaruCMS/HotaruCMS/content/plugins/post_manager/readme.txt

 Changelog
 ---------
-v.0.7 2010/05/27 - Nick - Removed need for SB Base, and added a "check all" checkbox v.0.6 2010/02/18 - Nick - Code changes for pagination
-v.0.5 2010/02/02 - Nick - User links added for easier spam management
+v.0.8 2010/06/23 - Nick - Hid edit and source links for Journal (blog) entries because they don't apply v.0.7 2010/05/27 - Nick - Removed need for SB Base, and added a "check all" checkbox v.0.6 2010/02/18 - Nick - Code changes for pagination v.0.5 2010/02/02 - Nick - User links added for easier spam management